 2010 saw the development of the 'Band on the Block', enabling students to participate in music tuition and performance in a number of ensembles and the band.

-In 2011, the College looks forward to the full implementation of the student laptop program where all students will have their personal laptop.
+2011saw the College implementation of the student laptop program where all students have their personal laptop.

 De La Salle College is fast becoming the school of the future.